 Fiddlehead members at the Mississippi Mills outdoor international potluck

-Fiddlehead and Ottawa Cohousing members with the results of the “build a gingerbread cohousing community” event held at the Almonte library
+Fiddlehead and Ottawa Cohousing members with the results of the “build a gingerbread cohousing community” event held at the Almonte library.

-Fiddlehead members explaining cohousing to attendees at the Ottawa Cohousing Open House at Terra Firma Cohousing
+Fiddlehead members explaining cohousing to attendees at the Ottawa Cohousing Open House at Terra Firma Cohousing.

 Current stage of project